How to do your accountingThe page was last modified:

 Accounting provides information on the status of the enterprise

-From your accounting, you can produce up-to-date progress reports each month that provide you with answers to such questions as:
+From your accounting, you can each month produce up-to-date progress reports that provide you with answers to questions like:

 - What was the profit/loss for the month?